Green Line B Branch Station Accessibility Improvements

-We’re making accessibility improvements at five inaccessible above-ground stations on the Green Line B Branch along Commonwealth Avenue in the City of Boston.
+We’re making accessibility improvements at all inaccessible above-ground stations on the Green Line B Branch along Commonwealth Avenue in the City of Boston.

 Along with ongoing work on other branches, this project will help make the Green Line compliant with the Americans with Disabilities Act of 1990 (ADA).
 The Green Line is the nation’s oldest light rail subway line and nearly all Green Line stations were built before the ADA.